6 We Need an Emotional Journey, a Character Arc

 After Warner breaks up with her, we see her devastation.
 She locks herself in her room and withdraws from everything, which is not like her at all.

-During the spark and the direction, the main character feels they can get back to the status quo, they can get back to that emotional state.
+During the path and yellow brick road, the main character feels they can get back to the status quo, they can get back to that emotional state.
 Elle is going to win Warner back so she can return to her fun, upbeat life.
 Notice how the obstacles getting in the way here are not changing the main character’s emotional drive.
 Sure, the obstacles can be difficult and cause consternation to the main character, but the main character still has this feeling that this is all going to work out.
 Elle is focused here.
+The character is still anti-theme and thinks they can remain that way by reestablishing the status quo.

 At the midpoint, things change.
 The midpoint brings in confusion.
 Getting the old status quo back is not going to happen like they thought it would.
 This is emotionally difficult.
 This is also where they learn something important about themselves.
 Elle learns that Warner still thinks she is not serious.
 She decides to show him and her classmates that have not accepted her that not only is she serious, she is better than they are.
 This is more emotionally difficult for her.
-She thought that the work she has put in, getting accepted to Harvard, enrolling, taking classes, would show Warner her seriousness and, using her looks, she would get him back.
-Now?
-Not so much.
+Notice how during this revelation she is wearing a Playboy Bunny outfit, emphasizing the surface and how she still feels like being the cover is what she needs.

 After the midpoint, the obstacles are harder emotional punches.
 This is where the main character has to dig deep to realize what they have inside of them to be able to overcome these obstacles.
 Elle does get serious and works hard.